DivergentClouds/tundra/readme.txt

   ; subtract imm from dest
   SUBI dest, imm

   ; set PC to src
   ; has no effect if CMP flag is set
   JMP src

   ; set PC to imm
   ; has no effect if CMP flag is set
   JMPI imm

   ; jump to src if dest1 and dest2 are equal
   JEQ dest1, dest2, src

   ; jump to imm if dest1 and dest2 are equal
   JEQI dest1, dest2, imm

   ; jump to src if dest1 and dest2 are not equal
   JNE dest1, dest2, src

   ; jump to imm if dest1 and dest2 are not equal
   JNEI, dest1, dest2, imm

   ; jump to src2 if dest and src1 are equal, assert dest and src1 are positive JEQP dest, src1, src2

   ; jump to imm if dest and src are equal, assert dest and src are positive JEQPRI dest, src, imm

   ; jump to imm2 if dest and imm1 are equal, assert dest and imm1 are positive JEQPI dest, imm1, imm2

   ; jump to src2 if dest is not equal to src1, assert dest and src1 are positive JNEP dest, src1, src2

   ; jump to imm if dest is not equal to src, assert dest and src are positive JNEPRI dest, src, imm

   ; jump to imm2 if dest is not equal to imm1, assert dest and imm1 are positive JNEPI  dest, imm1, imm2

+  ; set C to STACK_BASE
   ; this macro must be called before the first time a macro that uses the stack ; is called
-	; macros that use the stack reserve C as the stack pointer ; sets C to STACK_BASE
+  ; macros that use the stack reserve C as the stack pointer STACK_INIT
-	STACK_INIT

   ; push src to the stack
   PUSH src

   ; push imm to the stack
   PUSHI imm

   ; pop a word from the stack into dest
   POP dest

   ; pop a word of the stack into PC
   POPJ

   ; remove the top src bytes of the stack
   DROP src

   ; remove the top imm bytes of the stack
   DROPI imm

   ; copy a value that is src items deep in the stack to dest PEEK dest, src

   ; copy a value that is imm items deep in the stack to dest PEEKI dest, imm

   ; push the next address to the stack and jumps to the value of src ; has no effect if CMP flag is set
   CALL src

   ; push the next address to the stack and jumps to the value of imm ; has no effect if CMP flag is set
   CALLI src

   ; pop a word into dest before dropping src bytes from the stack followed by ; jumping to dest
   ; has no effect if CMP flag is set
   RET src

   ; pop a word into dest before dropping imm bytes from the stack followed by ; jumping to dest
   ; has no effect if CMP flag is set
   RETI imm

 in addition, tundra-extra.inc defines following constants:

   MMIO = 0xFFF0

   MMIO.INPUT_AVAILABLE = 0xFFF0

   MMIO.READ_CHAR = 0xFFF1

   MMIO.WRITE_CHAR = 0xFFF2

   MMIO.SEEK_LSW = 0xFFF3

   MMIO.SEEK_MSB = 0xFFF4

   MMIO.CHUNK_SIZE = 0xFFF5

   MMIO.READ_CHUNK = 0xFFF6

   MMIO.WRITE_CHUNK = 0xFFF7

   MMIO.STORAGE_COUNT = 0xFFF8

   MMIO.STORAGE_INDEX = 0xFFF9

   MMIO.HALT = 0xFFFF

   STACK_BASE = 0xFFEE

 License